konacurrents/SemanticMarkerAPI/README.md

 defined as the <b>Barklet Language</b>.
 The format is a mix of original Barklet Language used with WebSockets, and the newer JSON Format messages.

+> [!NOTE]
-Many of the messages described in the following BNF Grammar can be run through the shell commands at: [Example curl commands](curlCommands) To run, download the scripts and run with a valid username and password.
+> Many of the messages described in the following BNF Grammar can be run through the shell commands at: [Example curl commands](curlCommands) To run, download the scripts and run with a valid username and password.

 ## BNF Grammar for Barklet Language